hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/10_THE_FIERY_CROSS.md

 ance as Magistrate to make him answer, to make him give an account of himself and his property '.
 I believe 99 out of 100 persons would have done exactly what Tilak did."
-And yet Mr. Tilak had to fight fuU 8 months before he could extract this clear judicial statement on such a simple question.
+And yet Mr. Tilak had to fight full 8 months before he could extract this clear judicial statement on such a simple question.